ritchy/amplify-vite-react-template/README.md

-## AWS Amplify React+Vite Starter Template
+## AWS Amplify React+Vite

-This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+// edit resource.ts
+// Amplify's per-developer cloud sandbox.
+This feature provides a separate backend
+// environment for every developer on a team, ideal for local development and testing npx ampx sandbox

+//generate swift classes
+npx ampx generate graphql-client-code --format modelgen --model-target swift

+// I believe this runs local web projects (React) npm run dev

 ## Overview

-This template equips you with a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
+This is a foundational React application integrated with AWS Amplify, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

 ## Features